aantron/ocaml.org/data/planet/andrej/variations-on-weihrauch-degrees-cie-2023.md

 source:
 ---

-<p>I gave a talk &ldquo;Variations on Weihrauch degrees&rdquo; at <a href="https://www.viam.science.tsu.ge/cie2023/">Computability in Europe
+<p>I gave a talk “Variations on Weihrauch degrees” at <a href="https://www.viam.science.tsu.ge/cie2023/">Computability in Europe
 2023</a>, which took place in Tbilisi, Georgia.
 The talk was a remote one, unfortunately.
 I spoke about generalizations of Weihrauch degrees, a largely unexplored territory that seems to offer many opportunities to explore new directions of research.
 I am unlikely to pursue them myself, but will gladly talk with